Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Simulations

 with an unknown system dynamics of the form

 Equation (\ref{eqn:nn}) represents a three-layer neural network with input layer $\bx$, hidden layer weights $\mathbf{V}$, hidden layer nonlinearity $\tanh(\cdot)$, hidden layer weights $\ba$, and output nonlinearity $\sigma(x) = e^{.1x}$.
 The system model (\ref{eqn:nn}) can clearly be seen to satisfy Assumption~\ref{assmp:tyukin} with $\balf(\bx) = \tanh(\mathbf{V}\bx)$\footnote{While the exponential is not globally Lipschitz continuous, it is locally.}.
-The PI form of algorithm (\ref{eqn:ho_tyukin}) is given by
+We apply the non-Euclidean variant of algorithm~\eqref{eqn:ho_tyukin} with $\psi(\cdot) = \frac{1}{2}\norm{\cdot}_p^2$ with $p \in \{1.1, 2, 4, 6, 10\}$ where $p=1.1$ represents an approximation to the $\ell_1$ norm and $p=2$ represents the Euclidean variant.
+Further simulation details, including an implementation of the algorithm in PI form, are provided in Appendix~\ref{app2:sim_nlin}.